tcardona/PSEG-Alexa-Project/ExternalCalls/README.md

 The State name is sent to the external service, and the state's population is returned to the calling code.

-To create the State Pop sample skill
+Create the State Pop sample skill

 1. Create a new skill on the [Developer Portal](https://developer.amazon.com/edw/home.html#/skills/list).
 1. Call your skill ```state pop``` with invocation name ```state pop```.
 1. Copy and paste the Intent Schema below into the Interaction Model page.